-A new relationships can be a wonderful and exciting time.
+A new relationship can be a wonderful and exciting time.
 During this time it can be easy to romanticize your partner and/or brush off unhealthy behaviors; otherwise known as “red flags”.
 This is why it is important to learn how to identify the difference between healthy, unhealthy (“toxic”), and abusive relationships; not only for yourself but you can potentially be helping a friend or loved one.
 Below you can find a short list to give you a better understanding:

-Respect: values each other’s feelings, boundaries, opinions, and needs.
+- Respect: values each other’s feelings, boundaries, opinions, and needs.

-Trusting: believing one another and not having to “prove” trustworthiness.
+- Trusting: believing one another and not having to “prove” trustworthiness.

-Equal: you can your partner make decisions together and hold one another to the same standards.
+- Equal: you can your partner make decisions together and hold one another to the same standards.

-Consent: you and your partner both consent to sexual activity and can safely discuss what is and is not comfortable.
+- Consent: you and your partner both consent to sexual activity and can safely discuss what is and is not comfortable.

-Communicative: talking openly about problems and respecting each other’s opinions.
+- Communicative: talking openly about problems and respecting each other’s opinions.

-Disrespectful: inconstant behaviors towards one another.
+- Disrespectful: inconstant behaviors towards one another.

-Not trusting: feeling entitled to invade your partners privacy and refusing to believe your partner.
+- Not trusting: feeling entitled to invade your partners privacy and refusing to believe your partner.

 - Control: believing that one’s opinion or desires is more important that the others

-Pressured into sexual activity: guilting, pressuring, or coercing your partner into sexual acts or reproductive choices.
+- Pressured into sexual activity: guilting, pressuring, or coercing your partner into sexual acts or reproductive choices.

-Non-communicative: not discussing or fighting when problem arise.
+- Non-communicative: not discussing or fighting when problem arise.

 Abusive Relationships: (Please asses your safety risk.
 Safety will always be our number one concern.)

-Mistreats: not respecting thoughts, feelings, or physical safety.
+- Mistreats: not respecting thoughts, feelings, or physical safety.

-Making untrue accusations: accusations of cheating or breaking boundaries.
+- Making untrue accusations: accusations of cheating or breaking boundaries.
 Your partner making you “prove” your trustworthiness by handing over phone, email, and/or social media passwords.

-Control: One partner makes all the decisions ( or certain parts such as financial) without the others input.
+- Control: One partner makes all the decisions ( or certain parts such as financial) without the others input.

-Force: forcing or pressuring partner into sexual activity they did not want.
+- Force: forcing or pressuring partner into sexual activity they did not want.
 It can also include taking control of your partners reproductive rights by pressuring them to have or not have a child, or sabotaging birth control.

-Communication: communicates in a hurtful, insulting, and/or threatening manner.
+- Communication: communicates in a hurtful, insulting, and/or threatening manner.